My Favorite Anime is Primarily of the Sci-fi, Space, and Apocalyptic Subgenres

 9. Knights of Sidonia

-This one takes place in 3394 (let’s do the math: 2018-3394=1,376 years later) after Earth has been destroyed by some alien creatures, and I don’t know if you’re thinking this, but it’s nice to know it was not by us humans launching nukes at eat other or the killing off all pandas which led to a zombie outbreak, yea, none of that.
+This one takes place in 3394 (let’s do the math: 2018-3394=1,376 years later) after Earth has been destroyed by some alien creatures.
+Yup, by aliens, not by us humans launching nukes at eat other or the killing off of all pandas which led to a zombie outbreak, yea, none of that.

 - Languages: English (not bad at all), Spanish, and Japanese with subtitles in English and Spanish.